vegaprotocol/specs/interface/1001-STAK-staking.md

 When attributing some (or all of my governance tokens to a given validator), I...

+- can select a validator I want to nominate
 - can select an amount of tokens (with a link to auto populate this with an un-delegated amount)
   - Includes the amount that will be un-delegated this epoch
 - am warned if the amount I am about to nominate is invalid. e.g. is...